kreier/study/markdown/21_Ec/README.md

-# Leviticus
+# Ecclesiastes

-Written by Moses in the wildernis.
-The writing was completed 1512 B.C.E.
-The time covered is from 1657 to 1512 B.C.E.
+Written by Solomon in Jerusalem.
+The writing was completed b.
+1000 B.C.E.

-## Leviticus 1
+## Ecclesiastes 1

 ```
 TBD